Ex-Mavs GM says he was fired for reporting sexual misconduct

 “I filed this lawsuit on behalf of my family and all the Mavericks employees who have experienced harassment, discrimination, or retaliation in the workplace,” Nelson said in a statement.

-In a statement, the Mavericks said the allegations against the team executive “were promptly and thoroughly investigated by outside investigators and counsel” and “were determined to be fabricated.”
-The team also said Nelson “refused to cooperate with the investigators that were looking into his behavior.
-Nelson’s claims of being terminated because of retaliation are completely unfounded and the lawsuit filed today is baseless and full of lies.”

-The statement concluded: “The Mavs have always intended to hold private the inappropriate actions of Donnie Nelson that led to his termination.”

-Cuban also denied the allegations to ESPN, saying: “Everything in that filing is a lie.
+A message seeking comment from the Mavericks was not immediately returned.
+Cuban denied the allegations to ESPN, saying: “Everything in that filing is a lie.
 We did multiple complete investigations and the only person that did not live up to the standards of the Dallas Mavericks was Mr. Nelson.
 He was fired as a result.”

 In 2018, the NBA reviewed 2011 allegations of sexual assault against Cuban and the investigation that led to a decision by prosecutors not to pursue the case.
 Commissioner Adam Silver chose not to suspend Cuban after finding that he was not directly implicated in the misconduct toward women within his organization.